isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 3. Add or order the items you want to display in the State Bar
 4. Tap on "Save" to right icon to save your changes

+!!! tip "Built-in items"
+    Some items are managed by WebSSH itself and cannot be removed: the connection state (since 32.9) and the [progress of a running job](/documentation/terminal-progress-bar/) reported through the `OSC 9;4` escape sequence (since 32.10).

 ## What's an item?
 An item is a piece of information that you can display in the State Bar.
 You can add as many items as you want, and you can also reorder them to your liking.